Last Updated October 7, 2020

 Rumble, Inc (“Rumble”) complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the transfer of personal information from the European Economic Area, including the European Union, the European Free Trade Association and the United Kingdom (“EEA”), or Switzerland to the United States (“US”).
 Rumble has certified to the Department of Commerce that it adheres to the Privacy Shield Principles with regard to such transfers.
 To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.

-This EU-US Privacy Shield Statement applies to all Personal Data (defined below) that is received by Critical Research in the US from the EEA.
-Critical Research commits to comply with the Privacy Shield Principles in respect of such Personal Data.
+This EU-US Privacy Shield Statement (“EU-US Privacy Shield Statement”) applies to all Personal Data (defined below) that is received by Rumble in the US from the EEA or Switzerland.
+Rumble commits to comply with the Privacy Shield Principles in respect of such Personal Data.

-In compliance with the Privacy Shield Principles, Critical Research commits to resolve complaints about our collection or use of your personal information.
-EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Critical Research at: email@example.com
+With respect to Personal Data received or transferred pursuant to the Privacy Shield, Rumble is subject to the regulatory enforcement powers of the US Federal Trade Commission.
+In compliance with the Privacy Shield Principles, Rumble commits to resolve complaints about our transfer of your personal information from the EU or Switzerland to the United States.
+EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Rumble at email@example.com.

-In certain circumstances, the Privacy Shield Framework provides the right to invoke binding arbitration to resolve complaints not resolved by other means, as described in Annex I to the Privacy Shield Principles.
+In certain circumstances, the Privacy Shield Principles provides the right to invoke binding arbitration to resolve complaints not resolved by other means, as described in Annex I to the Privacy Shield Principles.

 If you have any questions, comments or concerns about our privacy practices, please contact us via email using the address firstname.lastname@example.org.